 If the projector was used in an environment such as those, then a DLP projector would be a far better choice than an LCD model.
-DLP projectors tend to have better seals on them to protect against smoke damage.
-The components just stand up to punishment a lot better.
+DLP projectors tend to have better seals on them to protect against the smoke damage.
+The components just stand up to the punishment a lot better.

 Overall though, second-hand projectors from places such as this should really be avoided, unless they come with a guarantee from the seller.

 Also, ask to see the original receipt or proof of purchase from the seller.
-I say this because projectors are popular items to be stolen, and I have no doubt that there are countless stolen items being sold on eBay, Craigslist and similar websites.
+I say this because projectors are popular items to be stolen, and I have no doubt that there are countless stolen items being sold on eBay, Craigslist, and similar websites.